 According to the Jain literature, Chanakya poisoned Chandragupta daily with a limited amount of poison with food.
 Chanakya did this to avoid being poisoned by the enemy.
 So that, if the enemy ever tried to poison Chandragupta, they would fail.
 Chandragupta knew nothing about this thing.

-Marriage of Emperor Chandragupta:
+Marriage of Emperor Chandragupta

 Chandragupta married two times in his lifetime.
 Chandragupta had first married to “Durdhara”.
 According to some historians, she was the daughter of Dhananand.
 The second wife, Helena, was the daughter of Seleucus Nicator.

 After Chandragupta’s reign, his son Bindusar became the next emperor of the Mauryan Empire.
-Chanak also worked Bindusar for some time as a political advisor in his court.
+Chanak also worked with Bindusar for some time as a political advisor in his court.
 There is very limited historical information available about Bindusar.

-Death of Chanakya:
+Death of Chanakya

 According to the first legend, they discontinued taking food and water in the forest and fasted till death.

 The second myth, though it was not digestible, is fair to say.
 According to that conspiracy, members of the court of Bindusara were targeted Chanakya, and they killed him somehow.

 In the third myth, Chanakya sat on the pyre and self-portraits himself alive.